|Call date: 1984|

 In the past year or so, James has been involved in cases involving allegations of negligence in the fields of surgery (failure to staple after bowel removal), orthopaedics (foot and back surgery / failure to diagnose and surgical error leading to leg amputation), obstetrics (delivery delay, leading to brain damage / failure to intubate, leading to death), general practice (failure to act on histological report indicating carcinoma / failure to refer to specialist, leading to amputation), paediatrics (failure to detect hip dysplasia shortly after birth).
 He also regularly represents doctors at inquests and has recently acted for two clinicians in the ongoing Inquiry into Hyponatraemia related deaths (O’Hara J) in Northern Ireland.

 James has an extremely busy personal injury practice, representing mostly, but not exclusively claimants, often funded by CFAs.
 Much of his work involves claims arising out of injuries in accidents at work and other health and safety cases but he also acts for both parties in RTA claims, particularly in high value claims.
+He also specialises in acting for claimants in historic and more recent sex abuse claims.

 James’s regulatory practice is chiefly in the medical and dental field and in financial services but he has also acted for solicitors and accountants in the recent past.
 He is also a member of the BSB Prosecution Panel.